Opening the Journal

 In many ways, this will be my most personal post yet.
 These are the thoughts, the words, that came in the first few weeks uncensored by the keyboard and unedited by time.
 I’m choosing to share this to reveal the underbelly of the healing process.
 I want to show that it is possible to move on from such pain and I want to highlight the importance of positive thinking and goal setting early on in the healing journey.

 I started journaling on July 15, 2009, four days after I received the text.I learned about Uganda on July 20 and the bigamy on July 22.
-Most of the writing in the journal was done in the week between, although I picked it up occasionally through the summer and fall.
+Much of the writing in the journal was done in the early months, as I transitioned to the computer during the late fall and winter.

 I chose to divide my journal into three sections and made a rule that each writing session had to begin in section one and proceed through section three.